FIWARE-Ops/docs.TourGuide/doc/fiware-tour-guide-application-a-tutorial-on-how-to-integrate-the-main-fiware-ges/configuring-security-aspects.md

 ## Starting with Keyrock

+[Keyrock](https://github.com/ging/fi-ware-idm) is a Generic Enabler integrated in the Tour Guide Application, aware of the user profile management, authorization and authentication among others.

-For testing purposes, we've generated a set of users, organizations, apps, roles and permissions to be loaded automatically in Keyrock.
+For testing purposes, we have generated a set of users, organizations, apps, roles and permissions to be loaded automatically in Keyrock.
 To load them, we just need to run the following:

 ```
 $ ./tour-guide configure keyrock
 ```
-This will load all the information in Keyrock, and automatically sync with Authzforce.
+This will load all the information in Keyrock, and automatically sync with [Authzforce](http://authzforce-ce-fiware.readthedocs.io/en/latest/), the Generic Enabler aware of storing the XACML policies.

-Once the information is loaded, we will need to get the Oauth credentials from Keyrock and add them to the Tour Guide configuration by doing:
+Once the information is loaded, we will need to get the Oauth credentials from Keyrock and add them to the Tour Guide Application configuration by doing:

 ```
 $ ./tour-guide configure oauth